arghadwip23/arghadwip23/README.md

 ## 📌 Featured Projects

+- 🌐 [**NGO Website**](https://github.com/arghadwip23/swamijitrust): A fully responsive website for *swamijitrust*, an NGO based in West Bengal, built to enhance outreach and storytelling.

 - 🌌 [**Astrocamp**](https://github.com/arghadwip23/Astrocamp): A stunning interface to view NASA's Astronomy Picture of the Day.
 Designed for space lovers and built with React + NASA API.

-- 🌐 [**NGO Website**](https://github.com/arghadwip23/NGO): A fully responsive website for *Dayboddho*, an NGO based in West Bengal, built to enhance outreach and storytelling.

 - 🤖 [**MyCLI**](https://github.com/arghadwip23/mycli): A custom command-line interface tool that simplifies daily terminal tasks using Python.